DTKG: Dual-Track Knowledge Graph-Verified Reasoning Framework for Multi-Hop QA: The Proposed Method

 \subsection{Dual-Track Processing Engine}

-The design of this phase is inspired by the conscious processing mechanism in \textit{dual-process theory} in cognition science.
-Unlike the automatic "Unconscious Processing" during classification, this phase emphasizes a deep, sequential, and controlled reasoning pattern.
-That is to say, after identifying the concrete task type, the multi-hop reasoning is supported by a KG to warrant the accuracy of fact and consistency of logic.
+The design of this phase is inspired by the conscious processing mechanism in \textit{dual-process theory} in cognition science—complemented by Tversky \& Kahneman's emphasis on extensional reasoning for deliberate, accurate judgment~\cite{tversky1983extensional}.
+Unlike the automatic “Unconscious Processing" during classification, this phase emphasizes a deep, sequential, and controlled reasoning pattern—directly addressing Stanovich's critique of superficial cognitive shortcuts~\cite{stanovich2011rationality}.
+Specifically, after identifying the task type, multi-hop reasoning is grounded KG to ensure factual accuracy and logical consistency, mitigating the retrieval noise and chain-breaking issues observed in Karpukhin et al.'s RAG framework~\cite{lewis2020retrieval}.

-\subsubsection{\textbf{Parallel Fact-Checking Processing Branch}}
+\subsubsection{{Parallel Fact-Checking Processing Branch}}

-This branch addresses the parallel fact-verification tasks~\cite{ye2024correcting}, where the objective is to decompose the model's candidate answers into atomic factual claims, then independently validate and iteratively refine each claim through KG grounding.
+This branch addresses the parallel fact-verification tasks~\cite{ye2024correcting}—aligned with Tversky's “extensional reasoning" for independent fact aggregation~\cite{tversky1983extensional}.
+The objective is to decompose the candidate answers into atomic factual claims, then independently validate and iteratively refine each claim via KG grounding.

 \textbf{Atomic Fact Decomposition.} Let $R$ be a given model response, we decompose $R$ into a set of minimal verifiable units using LLM,